takisrs/google-ads-url-checker/README.md

 var SLEEP_TIME_FOR_RETRY = 250;

 /**
- * If the script has to follow any redirect of the target url if it exists */ var FOLLOW_REDIRECTS = false;
+ * If the script has to follow any redirect of the target url as long as it exists */ var FOLLOW_REDIRECTS = false;

 /**
- * Filter the ads to be check, by providing a url' part to be checked against ad's target url */ var AD_URL_FILTER = "/frontend/deals/view/";
+ * Filter the ads that will be checked, by giving the part of the url that will be compared to the ad's url */ var AD_URL_FILTER = "/frontend/deals/view/";